-The Porlwi by Light festival started in 2015 in order to spread awareness to the history and cultural heritage of Mauritius while highlighting the importance of nature.
+The Porlwi by Light festival began in 2015 in order to spread awareness of the history and cultural heritage of Mauritius while highlighting the importance of nature.
 Local and international artists were commissioned to add more color to some of the streets and previously run-down buildings of Port Louis.

-The first few street arts in Mauritius started in Bourbon Street and but quickly spread out to other corners of Port Louis, including Chinatown and the Caudan Waterfront.
+The first few street arts in Mauritius started on Bourbon Street but quickly spread out to other corners of Port Louis, including Chinatown and the Caudan Waterfront.